The Carpal Solution is FDA registered and made in a FDA registered facility.

 People often hear that Carpal Tunnel Surgery is quick and easy to perform, implying that it is no big deal.
 From a surgeon’s perspective, that is true.

-A Carpal Tunnel Release Surgical Procedure generally takes less than 30 minutes and the incision does not need to penetrate deep into the body to sever the Transverse Carpal Ligament.
+A Carpal Tunnel Release Surgical Procedure generally takes less than 30 minutes and the incision does not need to penetrate Deep into the body to sever the Transverse Carpal Ligament.

 For a Surgeon, it is one of the simplest procedures to perform.
-It can be done as an “out-patient” procedure, so you do not have to spend the night in the hospital.
+It can be done as an “outpatient” procedure, so you do not have to spend the night in the hospital.
 From that perspective, it is relatively simple.

 However, from a patient’s perspective, you might say not so fast.